Nashra-Tazmeen/portfolio/README.md

 <img src="https://github.com/Nashra-Tazmeen/Topic-Modelling-LDA/blob/main/Images/Image1.jpeg?raw=true?" alt="Description of the image" width="940" height="480">

-This notebook is dedicated to implementing Latent Dirichlet Allocation (LDA) for coherence score calculation, serving as the primary objective of the project. he implementation follows a systematic approach, starting with data preprocessing and moving on to LDA model training and evaluation.
+This project is dedicated to implementing Latent Dirichlet Allocation (LDA) for coherence score calculation, serving as the primary objective of the project. he implementation follows a systematic approach, starting with data preprocessing and moving on to LDA model training and evaluation.

 [View full project...](https://github.com/Nashra-Tazmeen/Topic-Modelling-LDA)